Maximize Your Impact Fund

 • Launching two pilot projects that aim to improve health outcomes in young adults in Zambia.

-• Improving safe drinking water, which saved an estimated more than 15,000 lives of children under 5 and averting over 3 million diarrhea cases in young children.
+• Providing access to safe drinking water, which has saved more than 15,000 lives of children under 5 and averted over 3 million diarrhea cases in young children.

 • Reaching over 515 million people globally with interventions since their founding.